8 Days Lhasa to Everest Base Camp

 Overview of Lhasa to Everest Base Camp

-Lhasa to Everest Base Camp tour is n attractive tour package, especially who wants to enjoy the beauty of the Lhasa to Everest.
+Lhasa to Everest Basecamp tour is n attractive tour package, especially who wants to enjoy the beauty of the Lhasa to Everest.
 This will be a great tour, as you will have opportunities to see some of the stunning landscapes of Tibet.
 To ensure a gradual adjustment to the altitude, you will start out with tours around Lhasa, the capital city of Tibet.
-You will tour around some of the historical and religious sites, such as the Potala Palace, the Jokhang Temple, and Drepung and Sera monasteries.
+You will tour around some of the historical and religious sites, such as the Potala Palace, the Jokhang Temple, and Drepung and Sera monastery.

-Then, you will embark on the extended journey which will include overland travel through some of the marvellous landscapes and visits to key stunning sites.
-For example, the Yamdrok Lake, the Karo La Glacier, and the Pelkhor Chode Monastery in Gyantse, which has one of the best old towns in central Tibet.
+Then, you will embark on the extended journey which will include overland travel through some of the marvelous landscapes and visits to key stunning sites.
+For example, Yamdrok Lake, the Karo La Glacier, and the Pelkhor Chode Monastery in Gyantse, which has one of the best old towns in central Tibet.
 Next, you will go to Shigatse, Tibet’s second largest city and home to the largest Buddhist monastery of Tashi Lhunpo.
 After Shigatse, the tour trajectory will take you through some of the high passes, including the Gyatso La, which offers sweeping views of the world’s highest mountain range, and the north-facing Everest Base Camp.

 Tour Map of Lhasa to Everest Base Camp